c4ss1uslab/digitalgarden/src/site/notes/book-zine - viable pathways/0) intro - viable pathways book-zine.md

 {"dg-publish":true,"permalink":"/book-zine - viable pathways/0) intro - viable pathways book-zine/"}
 ---

-a living, hyper-linked multimedia book-zine that acts as a theoretical research / practical toolkit in-between.
+hey, welcome! this is a living, under-construction experimental book-zine, a hyper-linked multimedia medium that acts as a theoretical research / practical toolkit in-between.

 ```ad-info
 title: about